-The traditional rule of “Locus Standii” that a person, whose right is infringed alone can file a petition, has been relaxed by the Supreme Court in its recent decisions.
-Now, the court permits public interest litigation at the instance of public spirited citizens for the enforcement of constitutional legal rights.
+The traditional rule of “Locus Standi” that a person, whose right is infringed alone can file a petition, has been relaxed by the Supreme Court in its recent decisions.
+Now, the court permits public interest litigation in India at the instance of public spirited citizens for the enforcement of constitutional legal rights.
 Now, any public spirited citizen can move/approach the court for the public cause by filing a petition:

 1. in Supreme Court under Art.32 of the Constitution;